a Power house of cake – the cake junction

 “I started off my baking career when I was old enough to stand on a chair against the counter-top.
 My grandmother was an amazing baker, and there I was, next to her, learning from the best!
 My mother was a brilliant artist, so I suppose I am where both those skills come together!

 “I trained as a chef, but never did much baking until a friend asked me to make her a cake.
-I did a couple, and before you know it you hear a lot of “Oh, could you make me one?”
-I found myself saying yes a lot, but also having to ask to charge for the ingredients, because making cakes gets quite expensive!
+After making a couple I found I was hearing a lot of “Oh, could you make me one?”
+I’m good at saying ‘yes’ a lot.
+The ingredients are expensive though, so I did charge for those.
 It rather snowballed after that!
-I realised I could make an income from it.
+I realised I could make an income from it”

 “It wasn’t that easy though.
 I’ve worked really hard, I mean, REALLY hard!
 A lot of hours and a lot of graft has gone into The Cake Junction.
 But realising I could have my own shop was a natural progression from working from home.
 For one thing, there’s not much space at home!
 We counted up our kitchen cupboards, we have 14, but only one was used for house things, the rest were full of cake-related cooking utensils and ingredients!
 It was time to move out, and I’ve been here on The Old High Street for 3 years, and I’ve survived!